-Whether you’re using a teaming arrangement instead of a joint venture agreement, did you know that a teaming agreement between two government contractors, by itself, is not enforceable in court?
+Whether you’re using a teaming agreement vs joint venture agreement, did you know that a team agreement between two government contractors, by itself, is not enforceable in court?

 Small business should be aware of the decision from the U.S. District Court for the Eastern District of Virginia, Cyberlock Consulting Inc. v.
 Info.
 Experts Inc., — F.Supp.2d — (E.D.Va.
 Apr.
 3, 2013).

-Avoid costly legal pitfalls: In government contracting, small businesses sometimes are unclear about the difference between a teaming agreement and a joint venture agreement.
+Avoid costly legal pitfalls: In government contracting, small businesses sometimes are unclear about the difference between a teaming and joint venture agreement.

 Although each agreement may seem straightforward, the legal pitfalls are numerous and can be seen in many SBA size protest decisions and appeal cases.
 The SBA has recently implemented new rules applicable both agreements.